alphazwest/sleep_sort/README.md

 # Sleep Sort
-Are you *tired* of determining the time complexity of sorting algorithms? *Tired* of being asked which sorting algorithm is the best?
+Are you *tired* of determining the time complexity of sorting algorithms?
+Are you *tired* of being asked which sorting algorithm is the best?
 Are you *tired* of wondering if your favorite programming language implements sorting in the most efficient manner?

 If you answered "yes" to any of these questions then *Sleep Sort* is for you!